 Mortgage loans are not only restricted to clients who have government jobs or employees.
-The self-employed can also get self employed mortgages in Canada.
+The self-employed can also get mortgages in Canada.
 Getting a self-employed mortgage is hard for freelancers, contractors, and other self-employed workers with an unstable income, but not impossible.

 As long as, your mortgage application fulfils all the requirements set forth by your private alternative mortgage firm, the chances of getting your mortgage denied are minimal.